 Latex allergy is diagnosed by how you have reacted to latex in the past.
 If you developed a rash or other symptoms after contact with latex, you may be allergic to latex.
-Your doctor can use allergy skin testing to see if you have a latex allergy.
+Your health care provider can use allergy skin testing to see if you have a latex allergy.

-A blood test can also be done to help your doctor tell whether you are allergic to latex.
+A blood test can also be done to help your provider tell whether you are allergic to latex.

 How to Avoid Latex

-Always tell any doctor, nurse, dentist, or person who draws blood from you that you have a latex allergy.
+Always tell any provider, dentist, or person who draws blood from you that you have a latex allergy.
 More and more, people wear gloves in the workplace and elsewhere to protect their hands and avoid germs.
 These tips can help you avoid latex: